BobbySadlapurkar/Python-Projects/README.md

 # Hello World!!!!
-# I am Bobby Sadlapurkar & this plave will be all about my Python Projects that I have developed.
+# I am Bobby Sadlapurkar & this GitHub will be all about the Python Projects that I have developed.